-The Fund applied an exclusion policy to achieve its Exclusionary Approach.
+The Fund applied an exclusion policy to achieve its Exclusionary Approach and met its strategy to achieve a Positive ESG Outcome.
 Its compliance with the same is reported in the sustainability indicators above.

 How did this financial product perform compared to the reference benchmark?